satishlokkoju/hailo-apps-infra/doc/developer_guide/retraining_example.md

 You should get a message like this:
 ![successful-compilation](../images/successful-compilation.png)

-### Now, we have the yolov8s.hef.
-This file can be used on the Raspberry Pi 5 AI Kit.
+### The yolov8s.hef file is now ready and can be used on the Raspberry Pi 5 AI Kit.

 Load a custom model’s HEF using the `--hef-path` flag.
 Default labels are [COCO labels](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/cfg/datasets/coco.yaml) (80 classes).
 For custom models with different labels, use the `--labels-path` flag to load your labels file (e.g., `/local_resources/barcode_labels.json`).

 The default package installation downloads the network trained in the retraining example above, which can be used as a reference (including `/local_resources/barcode_labels.json`).

-To run the example with a custom model (adjust paths and the need in `labels_json`):
+To run the example with a custom model (adjust paths and specify the required 'labels_json' file.):
 ```bash
 cd hailo_apps/hailo_app_python/apps/detection
 python detection.py --labels-json local_resources/barcode_labels.json --hef-path resources/yolov8s-hailo8l-barcode.hef --input resources/barcode.mp4